 It's best to read the boxed text exactly as it is written.
-However, if you cannot read it, feel free to speak some sentences of your choice for about 30 seconds.
+However, if you cannot read it, feel free to speak some sentences of your choice for about 30 seconds, in the same tone of voice you would use when dictating to your PC.